C-Ronny/50942026_SVM_Assignment/README.md

 - "Hey, are you free for lunch today?"
 - "Meeting moved to 3pm.
 See you there!"
 - "Thanks for your help yesterday!"

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👤 Author

-**Ronny**
-- Computer Science Student
-- Specialization: Machine Learning & AI

-## 🙏 Acknowledgments

-- SMS Spam Collection Dataset
-- scikit-learn documentation
-- Streamlit community

-## 📧 Contact

-For questions or feedback, please open an issue on GitHub.

----

-**Built with ❤️ using Python, Streamlit, and Machine Learning**

-⭐ Star this repository if you find it helpful!